cunningham-lab/RTGPS/README.md

 | `truncation_name` | `<str> ('onej')`  | Name of the truncation distribution to use. |
 | `trunc_settings` | `<dict> ({'min_val': 500, ...})`  | Specifications of the truncation dist.
 This includes the minimum value of features to use, the max value (most likely determined by the GPU memory - higher is better), the decay coefficient 1/J^{coeff} and the step size|

-For running with the specific choices of the experiments you could run
+For running the experiments in the paper try
 ```
-python experiments/grid_rff_loss.py
+bash rff.sh
 ```

 ## Files